 Markdown to HTML Action

-A GitHub Action that converts Markdown files to HTML using Pandoc with customizable templates and stylesheets.
+A GitHub Action that converts Markdown to HTML with Pandoc, using customizable templates and stylesheets.

 Features